ibm-cloud-docs/monitoring/change_agent.md

 Complete the following steps to edit the file and apply the changes:

-1. Access the *dragent.yaml* directly at `/opt/draios/etc/dragent.yaml`.
+1. Access the *dragent.yaml* directly.
+The file is located in `/opt/draios/etc/dragent.yaml`.
 2. Edit the file.
-Use YAML systax.
+Use valid YAML syntax.
 3. Restart the agent.

-    Run the following command for a Linux agent:
+Run the following command:

     ```
     service dragent restart
-    ```
-    {: codeblock}

-    Run the following command for a container agent:

-    ```
-    docker restart sysdig-agent
     ```
     {: codeblock}